-UNHCR is working to help refugees in Kakuma access complementary pathways for admission to third countries, such as education opportunities, employment opportunities (labor mobility), family reunification, sponsorships and humanitarian visas.
+UNHCR is dedicated to assisting refugees in Kakuma to access complementary pathways for admission to third countries, including education opportunities, employment opportunities (labor mobility), family reunification, sponsorships, and humanitarian visas.

-Complementary pathways are safe and regulated avenues for refugees that complement resettlement by providing a lawful stay in a third country where their international protection needs are met.
-Complementary Pathways for Admission are additional to resettlement.
+Complementary pathways offer safe and regulated avenues for refugees, providing a lawful stay in a third country where their international protection needs are met.
+These pathways are additional to resettlement.

-If you require any assistance or have questions on complementary pathways, please write to us at [email protected].
+If you need help or have questions about complementary pathways, please contact us at [email protected].

 If you are looking for information on third-country scholarships, please visit the below site: